 Office: Minard 338 C6

-I joined the NDSU Department of Communication in Fall 2009, after receiving my Ph.D. from Penn State University.
-I earned my master's degree from the E.W.
+Dr. Yu joined the NDSU Department of Communication in Fall 2009, after receiving her Ph.D. from Penn State University.
+She earned her master's degree from the E.W.
 Scripps School of Journalism at Ohio University.
-I received my B.A. from Peking University in my hometown of Beijing, China.
+She received her B.A. from Peking University in her hometown of Beijing, China.

-Before I joined the NDSU faculty, I was a feature writer for China Daily covering a variety of topics including social, educational, political, and environmental changes in China.
-Additionally, I had working experience in two national TV networks, CNN (International Newsgathering, Atlanta) and China Central TV (Sports Channel, Beijing).
-One of my most exciting journalistic experiences was as part of the news editing crew with China Central TV during the 2008 Beijing Olympics.
-In 2004, I was honored with a China News Award, the most prestigious journalistic award in China, for a story about disease-control staff investigation of the SARS virus chain.
+Before Dr. Yu joined the NDSU faculty, she was a staff reporter for China Daily covering a variety of topics including social, educational, political, and environmental changes in China.
+Additionally, she had working experience in two national TV networks, CNN (International Newsgathering, Atlanta) and China Central TV (Sports Channel, Beijing).
+In 2004, she was honored with a China News Award, the most prestigious journalistic award in China, for a story about disease-control staff investigation of the SARS virus chain.